lalibelamedical/lalibelamedical.github.io/about.md

         </div>
         <div class="8u">
             <h3>Dr. Trevor Parsons</h3>
             Trevor, a Lancashire man, grew up in a family of four children during the Blitz.
 His father was a successful dental surgeon, his mother devoted to the service of others, not least to two of her children whom she nursed through ill-health until their untimely deaths.
 Whilst Trevor followed in his father’s footsteps, establishing himself as a successful dentist, his real passion has been for foreign languages, countries and people.
 He has travelled to many parts of the world, always preferring to avoid the bright lights in favour of exploring the less visited and remoter parts of foreign communities, seeing the 'real' people.
-Following a chance meeting in 2012 with one such person, Adisu Mekonen Getu, he has, for the past 9 years been supporting Adisu through his nursing degree in Addis Ababa and, more recently, building the Lalibela New Life Medical Centre.
-Trevor has lived the past fifty years in Malvern, Worcestershire, and currently sits as a Trustee on the Malvern Hills Conservators Committee.
+Following a chance meeting in 2012 with one such person, Adisu Mekonen Getu, he has for the past 13 years been supporting Adisu through his nursing degree in Addis Ababa and subsequently building the Lalibela New Life Medical Centre.
+Trevor has lived for more than fifty years in Malvern, Worcestershire, and was a Trustee on the Malvern Hills Conservators Committee.
         </div>
     </div>
     <hr>